 Stephanie is multi-talented within the creative arts.
 Her main passions in life are writing, books, music, and art – she is one of our featured illustrators.
 Until recently, she has concentrated her literary efforts on screenwriting and this will be her first foray into children’s fiction.

 Feeling like a misfit in her early years has been a big source of inspiration for Stephanie.
 The characters she writes about will often be children or young adults who are a little bit out of the ordinary.
 She told us, “As well as entertaining, my mission with these books is to show kids that it’s completely fine to be different.
 You are who you are, you like what you like and it’s all for a reason, so embrace your uniqueness.”

-Stephanie’s forthcoming book is titled Eleanor Hurl the Peculiar Girl, and will be released under the pen name S.L.
-Kins.
+Stephanie’s first children’s book, titled Eleanor Hurl the Peculiar Girl, was released in October 2018 under the pen name SL Kins.

 Raised in Epsom, Surrey, Cheryl now lives in Taunton with her partner and three beautiful girls aged 10, 8, and 6.
 A love of reading, inspired by travel books and non-fiction biographies, led to a desire to write – more specifically, to write for her children.
 Cheryl blogs about her life with her girls and often includes self-penned rhymes for her readers, so a rhyming children’s book seemed the obvious choice!

 Cheryl also has a love of photography, and although she currently works as an administrator her ambition is to achieve her dream of being a professional writer, blogger and photographer.

 Pete the Cheeky Parakeet was published in October 2018.
 A light-hearted and fun story about a bird with a bad attitude, it carries a message for young readers about the importance of friendship and compassion.
 Cheryl is currently working on her second publication, The Book of Silly Rhymes.